 File attributes are settings associated with computer files that grant or deny certain rights to how a user or the operating system can access that file.
 For example, IBM compatible computers running MS-DOS or Microsoft Windows have capabilities of having read, archive, system, and hidden attributes.

-- Read - Only allows a file to be read, but nothing can be written to the file.
+- Read-only - Allows a file to be read, but nothing can be written to the file or changed.

 - Archive - Tells Windows Backup to back up the file.

 - System - System file.

 - Hidden - File will not be shown when doing a regular dir from DOS.